EMDR Therapy for Emotional Neglect and CPTSD in Adults

 EMDR therapy works with how early experiences are stored in the nervous system.

-For many adults, the patterns associated with CPTSD are not coming from a single event, but from repeated relational experiences over time.
+For many adults, the emotional responses associated with CPTSD are not coming from a single event, but from repeated relational experiences over time.

 Experiences like: